2021 Old Dominion Monarchs football team

 The 2021 Old Dominion Monarchs football team represented Old Dominion University during the 2021 NCAA Division I FBS football season.
 The Monarchs played their home games at S.B.
-Ballard Stadium in Norfolk, Virginia, and competed in the East Division of Conference USA (CUSA).
-The team were coached by second-year head coach Ricky Rahne.
+Ballard Stadium in Norfolk, Virginia, and competed in the East Division of Conference USA (C-USA).
+The team was coached by second-year head coach Ricky Rahne.

-On October 27, 2021, Old Dominion announced that this would be the last season for the team in the C-USA and become the Sun Belt Conference on July 1, 2022.
+On October 27, 2021, Old Dominion announced that this would be the last season for the team in C-USA, and they would join the Sun Belt Conference on July 1, 2022.

-Previous season
+2020 season

-Due to the COVID-19 pandemic, Old Dominion did not play during the 2020 NCAA Division I FBS football season.
-The last competitive season the Monarchs played, was in 2019, when they finished the regular season 1–11, 0–8 in CUSA which they placed last (7th place) in the East division.
-They were not invited to play in any post season bowl game.
-Bobby Wilder resigned in December 2019, two days after losing to Charlotte.
+On August 10, 2020, Old Dominion announced that they would cancel their 2020 FBS football season due to health, safety, and travel concerns for the COVID-19 pandemic.
+Since head coach Ricky Rahne was hired in December 2019, the 2021 season would be considered his second season as head coach due to team practices resuming in 2020, despite the cancellation of the season.